HEAD0223/btcUP/README.md

 # Bitcoin UP Project

 This project represents the source code for the Bitcoin UP website, a platform that claims to provide opportunities for financial gains through cryptocurrency trading.
-Used @mixin
+Used SCSS with @mixin

 ## Table of Contents
 - [Folder Structure](#folder-structure)